YuiHrsw/whisper4dart/README.md

 //and you just need to pass the file path of model to initialize whisper.
 //Like this:	var model="path/to/your/model";

-var whisper=whisper_dart.Whisper(model,cparams);
+var whisperModel=whisper.Whisper(model,cparams);
 //initialize whisper model
-return whisper.infer(inputPath,logPath: logPath,outputMode: "srt",numProcessors: 1);
+String output=await whisperModel.infer(inputPath,logPath: logPath,outputMode: "srt",numProcessors: 1);
 //whisper.infer is the core function,"inputPath" is the file path of the audio file(for example:/tmp/jfk.mp3),
-//After you specify "logPath", whisper_dart will output the encoder/demuxer logs to that directory.
+//After you specify "logPath", whisper4dart will output the encoder/demuxer logs to that directory.
 //The "outputMode" variable determines the output format.
 There are four options:
 //"plaintext": Outputs plain text
 //"txt": Outputs text-formatted strings